bedrocklinux/bedrocklinux-website/markdown/1.0beta2/troubleshooting.md

 #### {id="pacman-filesystem-errors"} Pacman Filesystem Errors

-If you get errors about `could not get filesystem information for ~(PATH~)` when using `pacman`, this is normal and mostly harmless so long as you have sufficient free disk space for the operation you are attempting.
+Errors stating "could not get filesystem information for ~(PATH~)" when using `pacman` are normal and mostly harmless so long as you have sufficient free disk space for the operation you are attempting.
 This seems to be caused by `pacman` assuming that the mount points it sees are the same as the ones init sees (which would be a fair assumption in almost every case except Bedrock Linux).
 You can configure `pacman` to not check for free disk space by commenting out `CheckSpace` from `/bedrock/strata/~(arch~)/etc/pacman.conf`

 ### {id="fedora"} Fedora